Real Python vs DataCamp: Which Fits Your Python Learning Goals?

 With Real Python, you gain access to high-quality explanations, practical code samples, and a supportive community ready to help you tackle real-world coding challenges.
 No matter your experience level, you’ll find the guidance and resources needed to confidently implement solutions using industry best practices.

-When it comes to applying new skills to real-world tasks, Codecademy Pro provides a guided, hands-on approach rooted in interactive practice.
-You’ll find a structured curriculum and built-in exercises to help you experiment with code as you learn.
+When it comes to applying new skills to real-world tasks, DataCamp Premium provides a guided, hands-on approach centered on data science workflows.
+You’ll find structured courses and browser-based exercises to help you practice as you learn.

-However, specific tasks like the sample task may require seeking outside resources to supplement your learning.
+However, specific tasks like the sample task may require seeking outside resources, as DataCamp’s curriculum focuses on data science applications rather than general Python programming patterns.

-Here’s what solving this example problem on Codecademy Pro might look like:
+Here’s what solving this example problem on DataCamp Premium might look like:

-3. Use Codecademy’s browser-based coding environment to experiment with basic concurrent patterns and check your understanding through integrated quizzes.
+3. Use DataCamp’s browser-based coding environment to experiment with basic Python patterns and check your understanding through integrated exercises.

-4. Search external resources like Python’s official asyncio documentation, community-authored tutorials, or Real Python’s in-depth asyncio guide to learn the async/await syntax and event loop concepts not covered deeply on the platform.
+4. Search external resources like Python’s official asyncio documentation or Real Python’s in-depth asyncio guide to learn the async/await syntax and event loop concepts not covered on the platform.

-5. Create a workspace project to implement your async API calls, bringing in code examples from external tutorials and adapting them to your use case.
+5. Use DataLab, DataCamp’s collaborative notebook environment, to implement your async API calls by bringing in code examples from external tutorials and adapting them to your use case.

-6. Post questions in community forums or study groups about which approach to use and how to handle common async pitfalls like blocking calls or proper error handling.
+6. Post questions in community forums about which approach to use and how to handle common async pitfalls like blocking calls or proper error handling.

 Criteria Deep Dives